-The Plan currently offers investment options which include 25 mutual funds, one money market fund, Company stock, two common/collective trust funds and a self-directed brokerage account.
-One mutual fund that was an investment option in the Plan was eliminated and the balances transferred to the replacement investment option representing the same asset class.
+The Plan currently offers investment options which include 26 mutual funds, one money market fund, Company stock, two common/collective trust funds and a self-directed brokerage account.
+Two mutual funds that were investment options in the Plan were eliminated and the balances transferred to the replacement investment options representing the same asset classes.
+One additional mutual fund option was added in 2014.
 Participants may purchase shares of stocks, bonds, or mutual funds not offered by the Plan through the brokerage account option.
 Prior to January 1, 2010, matching contributions were invested in Great Plains Energy Incorporated common stock unless the participant made an affirmative election for a different investment option(s).
-The Plan was amended effective January 1, 2010 to direct matching contributions into a target date fund appropriate to the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).
-Employee contributions are also invested in a target date fund appropriate to the participant's age unless the participant makes an affirmative election for a different investment option(s).
+The Plan was amended effective January 1, 2010 to direct matching contributions into a target date mutual fund based on the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).
+Employee contributions are also invested in a target date fund based on the participant's age unless the participant makes an affirmative election for a different investment option(s).

 Effective January 1, 2008, New Program participants became eligible for matching contributions immediately upon participation after hire; Old Program participants continued to be eligible for matching contributions after completing one year of service.
 The Company contributes 50% of the employee's elective contributions that do not exceed 6% of annual compensation, as defined in the Plan under the Old Program.
 Under the New Program, the Company contributes up to 100% of the first 6% of annual compensation, as defined in the Plan.
-Effective October 1, 2013 Cash Balance Matching participants are immediately eligible to receive a matching contribution of 75% up to 6% of annual compensation as defined in the Plan.
+For employees participating in the New Program Plus, the Company matches 100% of the first 6% of total pay such employees contribute and makes an additional annual non-elective contribution equal to 4% of such employees' eligible compensation.
+The Company matching contribution vests immediately and the annual non-elective contribution and associated earnings vest after three years of service.
+To be eligible for the annual non-elective Company contribution, New Program Plus employees must be credited with at least 1,000 hours in a Plan year and must either be employed at the end of the Plan year (December 31) or have terminated employment during the Plan year due to retirement, death or permanent and total disability.
+Eligible employees will receive the annual Company contribution without regard to whether they have made contributions from their pay to the Plan.
+In addition, matching contributions for Union employees hired or rehired on/after October 1, 2013 will be eligible to receive an immediate Company matching contribution equal to 75% of the first 6% of compensation contributed by the employee (under the Cash Balance Matching program).
+The 75% match will be subject to the current six-year graded vesting schedule.